The City of Lake Wales is located at the intersection of U.S. Hwy. 27 and State Road 60.

 The Port of Tampa, the 7th largest in the United States, is only 25 miles from Polk County and includes the country's largest dockside cold storage facility.
 To the south, Port Manatee connects to Polk County's CSX railroad which includes 10 truck lines, 6 custom brokers, 4 international banks, and 3.6 million barrels of liquid storage.

 Visit the website of our new 165-acre Longleaf Business Park.
-For information about the Business Park and other economic development opportunities in Lake Wales, Florida, contact Economic Development at (863) 678-4182, ext.
-224 or send e-mail inquiries
+For information about the Business Park and other economic development opportunities in Lake Wales, Florida, contact the Lake Wales Economic Development Council at (863) 676-3445 or send e-mail inquiries